For whom UX designers

 After the training

-You analyse before you design
+You analyse user behaviour before you design the interface

-You use the Influence Framework as your starting point: what drives these users, what holds them back, what context helps or blocks?
+You use the Influence Framework as your starting point: what drives these employees, what's holding them back, what context helps?

-You design context, not pixels
+You design workplace context, not just HR communication

-You shape the environment so the desired behaviour becomes the easiest choice, not the most communicated option.
+You shape the work environment so that the desired behaviour becomes the easiest choice, not just the most communicated one.

-You speak the language of behaviour
+You speak the language of behaviour in UX decisions

-You share a framework with product, development and business: goals, fears, friction, triggers. design decisions become more grounded and persuasive.
+You share a common framework with your team: goals, anxieties, habits, context, friction, triggers.
+HR decisions become more concrete and better grounded.

 Frequently asked questions

-You learn the SUE Influence Framework: a method to analyse why users do what they do, and to design interventions that genuinely work.
-You work on your own case during the training, onboarding, adoption, conversion or user behaviour, and go home with a concrete strategy you can apply the following day.
+You learn the SUE Influence Framework: a method for analysing why employees do what they do, and for designing HR interventions that genuinely work.
+You work on your own HR case during the training, such as onboarding, retention, culture change or wellbeing, and go home with a fully worked-out strategy you can apply the next day.

-You're deliberately placed in a mixed group: UX designers, product managers, marketers, communication professionals and HR specialists side by side.
+A deliberately mixed group: HR professionals, marketers, communication advisers, policymakers and leaders all together.
 Maximum 16 participants.
-That mix is what makes it valuable, you learn not only from the content, but also from how people in other disciplines approach similar behavioural challenges.
+That mix is what makes it valuable, because you learn not only from the content but also from how people in other sectors deal with similar behavioural challenges.

 Yes.
-We invoice to company name and the training is EQAC-accredited, which makes reimbursement straightforward.
+We invoice in the company name and the training is EQAC-accredited, which makes reimbursement easier.
 Get in touch if you need a quote or additional information for your request.

 Ready to take the step?
 View the next start date or ask your question.